 - Settings of Executive Salaries.

 - The executive salaries were set and approved by the board.

 - Advising on HR policies and procedures.

-In 2018 the main focus will be on succession planning.
 The Chairman of the Remuneration Committee is Ms. Joan-Marie Powell and comprises the other Non-Executive Directors.
-The CEO and Technical Services Director and the Mentor are invitees to this committee.
+The Board Chairman, CEO, Technical Services Director, Human Resources Manager and Board Mentor are invitees to this committee.

 Corporate Governance Committee

 The Corporate Governance Committee was formed in 2017 and its main functions are: